dynatrace-oss/barista/src/lib/expandable-panel/README.md

 This Angular component provides basic expand/collapse functionality without any styling.
 The expandable trigger directive `dtExpandablePanel` allows you to bind a custom element as trigger to an expandable panel `<dt-expandable-panel>`.
 The expandable trigger binds to key and click events.

+**Note:** In version 5.0.0 the selector for the panel's trigger will be updated to `button[dtExpandablePanel]`, then only a button element can be used as expandable panel trigger.

 ## Imports

 You have to import the `DtExpandablePanelModule` when you want to use the `dt-expandable-panel`.